CDAT/cdms/docs/source/manual/cdms_2.rst

     * where ``x`` and ``y`` are coordinates indicating the interval ``[x,y)``, and:

     *  ``indicator`` is a two-character string, where the first character is 'c' if the interval is closed on the left, 'o' if open, and the second character has the same meaning for the right-hand point.
 (Default: 'co').
     * If ``cycle`` is specified, the axis is treated as circular with the given cycle value.
 By default, if ``grid.isCircular()`` is true, the axis is treated as circular with a default value of 360.0.
     * An interval of ``None`` returns the full index interval of the axis.
     * If a mask is defined, the subgrid also has a mask corresponding to the index ranges.Note: The result grid is not associated with any file or dataset."
     "Transient-CurveGrid", "``toCurveGrid(gridid=None)``", "Convert to a curvilinear grid.
        *  If the grid is already curvilinear, a copy of the grid object is returned.
        * ``gridid`` is the string identifier of the resulting curvilinear grid object.
-If unspecified, the grid ID is copied.
+       *  If unspecified, the grid ID is copied.
         **Note:** This method does not apply to generic grids.
-Transient-GenericGrid ``toGenericGrid(gridid=None)`` Convert to a generic grid.
-If the grid is already generic, a copy of the grid is returned.  ``gridid`` is the string identifier of the resulting curvilinear grid object.
-If unspecified, the grid ID is copied."
+       * Transient-GenericGrid,  ``toGenericGrid(gridid=None)`` Convert to a generic grid.
+       * If the grid is already generic, a copy of the grid is returned.
+       * ``gridid`` is the string identifier of the resulting curvilinear grid object.
+       * If unspecified, the grid ID is copied."

 RectGrid Methods, Additional to HorizontalGrid Methods